 The Tefertiller Student Health Center currently houses the Athletic Trainer office and a complete campus health facility where students can go for treatment of minor ailments and injuries.
-The Health Center will be open two mornings per week.
-Check the WTC website for specific days and times.
+The Health Center will be open two afternoons per week.
+Please see staff for Clinic hours and/or to schedule appointments for treatment of minor ailments and injuries.